Vaccine-Preventable Childhood Diseases, by Disease

-On kidsdata.org, immunizations are measured by the number and percentage of kindergartners who received all required immunizations by the time they started school.
-In California, children receive five different vaccines, many with multiple doses, between birth and kindergarten.
-When children enter school, proof of immunizations is required.
-Data also are available for the number and percentage of kindergartners who received immunization exemptions, by type of exemption.
+On kidsdata.org, immunizations are measured by the number and percentage of kindergartners who receive all required immunizations by the time they enter school, along with the number and percentage of kindergartners who are exempt from immunization requirements, by type of exemption.

 - Health Care

 - Health Insurance Coverage, by Type and Age Group

 - Medicaid (Medi-Cal) or Children's Health Insurance Program (CHIP) Coverage

 - Medicaid (Medi-Cal) or CHIP Coverage, by Age Group (California & U.S. Only)